azimuth-cloud/azimuth-config/flux-components/kube-prometheus-stack/notes.md

 labelled with `grafana_dashboard: "1"`.
 Deploy the dashboard `configMap` into the namespace that it relates to as a JSON map and add the label.

+## Migration of Prometheus rules

+The deployment automatically discovers all PrometheusRule objects in all namepsaces so just deploy the rule object as a manifest in the most appropriate namespace and Flux artifact.